 - Write down questions to ask your doctor.

 Your time with your doctor is limited, so preparing a list of questions ahead of time will help you make the most of your time together.
 List your questions from most important to least important in case time runs out.
-For prehypertension, some basic questions to ask your doctor include:
+For elevated blood pressure, some basic questions to ask your doctor include:

 - What kinds of tests do I need?